Local Support Groups for Families in Huntsville and North Alabama

 At one time or another, we could all use a little help and sometimes that help needs to come from someone who’s been there.
-Whether it’s raising twins or triplets, dealing with a child with ADD, or asking another military wife for advice on how to cope with the unique struggles of life on base, these local support groups may be able to offer the help you need.
+Whether it’s raising twins or triplets, dealing with a child with ADD, or asking another military wife for advice on how to cope with the unique struggles of life on base, these support groups local to Huntsville and North Alabama may be able to offer the help you need.

 Attachment Parenting (API)

-Meets the third Wednesday of each month from 10AM-Noon at St. Thomas Episcopal Church in Huntsville to discuss AP topics and to encourage each other.
+Meets in Huntsville to discuss AP topics and to encourage each other.
 Attachment Parenting is a philosophy based in the practice of nurturing parenting methods that create strong emotional bonds, also known as secure attachment, between the infant and parent(s).
 Please join us for support, education and encouragement!
 Like our Facebook Page for monthly meeting topics and more information and follow us on Twitter.

 A parent-led support network for families affected by autism spectrum disorders.
 Visit site for more info.

-This group meets each Monday from 11AM-Noon at the Wellness Center.
+This group meets each Mondays from 10:30AM-12:30PM and Thursdays from 6:30-8:30PM at the Wellness Center.
 Free and open to any breastfeeding moms and their babies.
 The group is lead by friendly and knowledgeable lactation specialists.
+Visit site for more info.

 A closed Facebook Group (you’ll need to request to join).
 This is a group for cloth diapering moms of North Alabama/ A Nurturing Moment.
 Members are looking to buy/swap/sew/